 - We believe in the free market, thus the complete separation of the economy and the state.

 - No commercial enterprises should be granted legal monopoly status, including the so-called natural monopolies of electricity, natural gas, water supplies, telephones, and cable television.
-The Florida Public Service Commission should be abolished and all rate regulation in these industries ended.
-The right to offer such services in the marketplace should not be curtailed.
+The Florida Public Service Commission must be abolished and all rate regulation in these industries ended.
+The right to offer such services in the marketplace must not be curtailed.

-- State regulation of industries such as insurance and communications, and professions such as medicine and law, should be ended.
-They should be regulated by trade or consumer groups.
+- State regulation of industries such as insurance and communications, and professions such as medicine and law, must be ended.
+They would be regulated by trade or consumer groups.

 VIII.
 WELFARE and CHARITY

-Providing for the needy by forcibly taxing others is contrary to the legitimate function of government, which is to protect the rights of everyone.
+- Providing for the needy by forcibly taxing others is contrary to the legitimate function of government, which is to protect the rights of everyone.
 Disbursing charity from a welfare system costs society more than it gains.
 It is inefficient, open to fraud and abuse, and creates resentment.
 Traditional, voluntary sources of emergency support from families, churches, and private charities have always been more humane, more effective, and willingly borne by the givers.
-Therefore, until the income tax is repealed, we advocate dollar-for-dollar tax credits for all charitable contributions to encourage a transition from public welfare to private support.

-- Education is a parental responsibility and best handled at the most local level.
+- Education is a parental responsibility and rightfully decided by parents & guardians.

-- Because parents/guardians are best situated to decide what is in their own children’s best interests, we support all measures that enhance the educational choices available, such as charter schools, vouchers or tax credits for private school tuition, and home schooling.
-We support individual and community based decision-making where people and entities freely decide what is best for their students or children.
+- Because parents/guardians are best situated to decide what is in their own children’s best interests, we support all measures that enhance the educational choices available.

 - All individuals, regardless of age, are entitled to the protections of the constitutions of the United States and Florida.
-Random drug tests, locker searches without probable cause, censorship of student publications, or any similar actions violate those rights.
+Random drug tests, locker searches without probable cause, censorship of student publications, disarming of adults, or any similar actions on public campuses violate those rights.